 I personally believe every female should own a copy of Brave Enough by Cheryl Strayed, and I included on my list of the best books to give as gifts, as well.
 Yes, it’s the same Cheryl Strayed who wrote Wild, except instead of a memoir, it’s a collection of quotes drawn from the wide range of her writings that capture her wisdom, courage, and outspoken humor.
 This book gathers more than 100 of Strayed’s indelible quotes and thoughts each on a single page.
 It’s really like a “mini instruction manuals for the soul” that urge us toward the incredible capacity for love, compassion, forgiveness, and endurance that is within us all.
 A sample tidbit of Brave Enough wisdom?
 Ask yourself: What is the best I can do?
 And then do that.
 Another?
 Forward is the direction of real life.

 Clearly not all of these books for female entrepreneurs were solely released last year, so if you’re confused why a certain bestselling book didn’t make the list, check out my 2015 and 2016 lists for additional reading recommendations!
 My Books for Girlbosses 2018 list just went up, as well.
 Cheers to an amazing 2017, y’all!

-This post contains affiliate links, which means that if you click on one of the product links, I’ll receive compensation.
-Thanks so much for supporting Diary of a Debutante and our mission of creating honest quality content!
+This post contains affiliate links, which means that if you click on one of the product links and make a purchase, I’ll receive compensation.
+Thank you so much for supporting Diary of a Debutante and my mission of creating honest quality content!